jennifercadams/Random-Astronomy-Photo/README.md

 The APOD API occasionally returns a video instead of an image.
 I have now implemented support for videos.

+I've added a "get by date" page that allows the user to fetch an APOD image by date.

 ## Next Steps

 Improvements and features I am working on:

-* Add a "get APOD by date" feature that retrieves the photo for a given date.
-Will have to decide how to handle when media type comes back as "other."
 * Add a feature that stores previously fetched photos in a gallery at the bottom of the page, with prev and next buttons to scroll through them.
-* Redesign header and buttons to look more modern and visually appealing.
+* Redesign buttons to look more modern and visually appealing.

 ## Create React App